PythonRSAS/pythonrsas.github.io/_posts/2022-07-06-1-graphs-and-networks.md

 # Implementation of undirected graph

-The implementation using adjacency matrix has two classes Vertex (for a single point or node) and Graph.
+The implementations using adjacency list and adjacency matrix.
+Each has two classes Node (for a single point or node) and Graph.

-The <span class="coding">Vertex</span> class has attributes: its name, and its neighbors, and a function for adding neighbor.
+The <span class="coding">Node</span> class has attributes: its name, and its neighbors, and a function for adding neighbor.

-The <span class="coding">Graphx</span> class defines vertices and edge_indices, each with a dictionary, and edges in a list.
-The class has 3 methods: <span class="coding">add_vertex</span>,
+The <span class="coding">Graphx</span> class defines nodes and edge_indices, each with a dictionary, and edges in a list.
+The class has 3 methods: <span class="coding">add_node</span>,
 <span class="coding">add_edge</span> and <span class="coding">print_graph</span>.

-When adding English letter vertices in the Graph object we define, we use the <span class="coding">range</span> function with two other built-in functions: <span class="coding">ord</span> and <span class="coding">chr</span> to convert letter to unicode, and from unicode back to character.
+When adding English letter nodes in the Graph object we define, we use the <span class="coding">range</span> function with two other built-in functions: <span class="coding">ord</span> and <span class="coding">chr</span> to convert letter to unicode, and from unicode back to character.

 For example,
 ```python